GoogleCloudPlatform/magic-modules/docs/content/develop/test.md

      - In each beta-only test, ensure that all Terraform resources in all configs have `provider = google-beta` set
 {{< /tab >}}
 {{< tab "Handwritten" >}}
-1. Using an editor of your choice, open the existing `*_test.go` or `*_test.go.erb` file in [`magic-modules/mmv1/third_party/terraform/tests`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/tests) which contains your create tests.
+1. Using an editor of your choice, open the existing `*_test.go` or `*_test.go.erb` file in the appropriate service folder inside [`magic-modules/mmv1/third_party/terraform/services`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/services) which contains your create tests.
 2. Copy the `TestAcc*` *test function* for the existing "full" test.
 If there is no "full" test, use the "basic" test.
 This will be the starting point for your new update test.
 3. Modify the test function to support updates.
    - Change the suffix of the test function to `_update`.